-People who have a breathing disorder that manifests while sleeping (also known as “sleep apnea”) can really benefit from the wonderful invention that is the CPAP machine.
-But if you’re new to this problem, you might not know what a CPAP machine does and where/how you can get such a device.
+People who have a breathing disorder that manifests while sleeping (also known as “sleep apnea”) can benefit from the CPAP machine.
+But if you’re new to this problem, you might not know what a CPAP machine does and where/how you can get one.

 What Is a CPAP Machine?

 CPAP is short for “continuous positive airway pressure”.
 A CPAP machine is a product that delivers airflow through a mask, to help people who have trouble breathing in their sleep get the amount of air needed.

 The CPAP machine is actually a very intelligent device, which determines the breath rate of the sleeper and then adjusts the pressure rate accordingly.
 It is one of the most efficient ways to treat sleep apnea, which is a condition characterized by interruptions in a breath.

 The simplest explanation is the following: a CPAP machine uses an internal fan to draw in air from the room, humidifies it (provided the machine has a humidifying system attached to it), pressurizes it, and then sends it to the sleeper using a hose and mask attached to the device.

 You may want to read: How to Use a CPAP Machine?

 Know Before You Buy